freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/rosetta-code/word-wrap.english.md

 Wrap text using a more sophisticated algorithm such as the Knuth and Plass TeX algorithm.
-If your language provides this, you get easy extra credit, but you must reference documentation indicating that the algorithm is something better than a simple minimimum length algorithm.
+If your language provides this, you get easy extra credit, but you must reference documentation indicating that the algorithm is something better than a simple minimum length algorithm.
 </pre>
 </section>